 A basic tenant of zoning is to guide development into specific zones of a reasonable size in order to separate incompatible land uses and to provide for balanced and orderly growth.
-Therefore, the areas shown on the LUP map (see Map 6.3) and described in the following text have been devised utilizing the following guiding principles in the interest of advancing the public health and safety:
+Therefore, the areas shown on the LUP map (see Map 6.3) and described in the subsequent text have been devised utilizing the following guiding principles in the interest of advancing the public health, safety, and general welfare:

-- To divide the township into zoning districts and to provide uniform regulations for each class or kind of building, structure or use within such districts. - ➤ To regulate the use of buildings and structures in each zoning district and to ensure appropriate utilities, sewage treatment and water supply facilities, and other matters related to public health and safety are adequately addressed to serve such uses. - To conserve and protect the natural resources of the township, including the supply of groundwater. - To ensure that development is in accord with the capability and suitability of the land to support it. - To provide regulations that advance balanced and orderly growth and development in the township as well as preserve sensitive environmental resources. - > To establish reasonable landscaping and architectural standards.
+- To divide the township into zoning districts and to provide uniform regulations for each class or kind of building, structure or use within such districts. - To regulate the use of buildings and structures in each zoning district and to ensure appropriate utilities, sewage treatment and water supply facilities, stormwater and erosion control, and other matters related to public health and safety are adequately addressed to serve such uses. - To conserve and protect the natural resources of the township, including the supply of groundwater. - To ensure that development is in accord with the capability and suitability of the land to support it. - To provide regulations that advance balanced and orderly growth and development in the township as well as preserve sensitive environmental resources.